 “This year marks a real milestone for the Dairy Council Nutrition Lecture as we celebrate its 35th occurrence.
 Since 1991 we have worked together to provide access to some of the leading international researchers in the field of human nutrition, including this year’s speaker, Professor Gibney.”

-Nutrition and health professionals can read a short summary of Professor Gibney's Lecture here.
+Nutrition and health professionals can read a short summary of Professor Gibney's Lecture and see a PDF of her presentation here.